 The Higher Diploma in Nursing Studies (Clinical Practice) programme is aimed at advancing the registered nurse's repertoire of knowledge and skills for clinical nursing practice in the care of persons with a variety of health-related problems, within a variety of specialist care settings and contexts (see specialist strand modules).
 Each distinct strand of the Higher Diploma in Nursing Studies (Clinical Practice) programme is aimed at preparing nurses to provide a specialist nursing service within their chosen field of nursing and health care.
-The programme is offered in partnership with a number of affiliated health care institutions, including the Mater Misericordiae University Hospital, St Vincent's University Hospital, Our Lady's Hospital for Sick Children, Crumlin, the Children's University Hospital, Temple Street and the National Rehabilitation Hospital, Dun Laoghaire.
+The programme is offered in partnership with a number of affiliated health care institutions, including the Mater Misericordiae University Hospital, St Vincent's University Hospital, Our Lady's Hospice, Harold's Cross, Our Lady's Hospital for Sick Children, Crumlin, the Children's University Hospital, Temple Street, the National Rehabilitation Hospital, Dun Laoghaire and St. Francis Hospice, Raheny.